stebix/stebix.github.io/content/authors/admin/_index.md

 ## About Me

+Hi there 👋!
 I am a PhD candidate at the Experimental Physics V of University of Würzburg.
 For my research, I focus on the **physics** and **signal processing** of **magnetic resonance (MR)** and **computed tomography (CT)** imaging.

-The usage of machine learning and differentiable programming to systematically improve the imaging process of both modalities is of special interest.
+The fusion of traditional physics with machine learning and differentiable programming to systematically improve the imaging process of both modalities is of special interest.

-In addition to optimization of imaging methods, I am interested in applying machine intelligence via deep learning onto (imaging) data to enable fully automated and scalable evaluation pipelines.
+As an avid coder and technologist with a strong focus on Python 🐍, I love diving into emerging tools and frameworks to solve complex problems, automate workflows, and build scalable applications.

 In my free time, when I’m not coding or tinkering with tech, I enjoy sports (volleyball and running), competing in virtual worlds and drinking a cup of coffee while contemplating life and things.